Things to See & Do

 Family owned since 1946, the Jones brothers sell: corn, peppers, red and white potatoes, garlic, peaches, tomatoes, onions, raspberries, blueberries, watermelon, pinto beans, okra, lentils, honey and much more from their farm stands.

-The fall harvest brings pumpkin patch, hay maze and lots of fun photo opportunities amongst the pumpkins for the family.
+The fall harvest brings pumpkin patch, hay maze and lots of fun photo opportunities among the pumpkins for the family.

 Just four miles south of the Zillah Lakes Inn you’ll find the rural town of Toppenish, Washington.